 Flexible start dates can make it even more convenient for working professionals to pursue a degree, allowing them to choose a time that doesn’t coincide with the busiest seasons at work.
 Smith Online MBA students can choose to start the program in January, May or September.

-Overall, the Smith Online MBA program allows students to enjoy greater scheduling freedom than a traditional MBA degree program without sacrificing the major advantages of a standard college environment.
+Overall, the Smith Online MBA program allows students to enjoy greater scheduling freedom than a traditional MBA degree program without sacrificing the robust curriculum and major advantages of a standard college environment.

 Apply for financial assistance and federal aid programs